lechimp-p/dario-lessons/lesson3/README.md

 OOP-ideas and their implementation in PHP.

-The keyword 'class' is used in many languages and refers to the OOP-concept 'class'.
+The keyword 'class' is used in many languages and refers to the OOP-concept Class.
 Despite that, there will be differences in the actual semantics the construct has in different languages.
 There is a difference between the concept and its implementation.
 So be a little cautious when you try to apply the things you learned about classes in PHP to other languages, and vice versa.
+What they have in common might be the thing OOP really 'is'.

 Second thing is estimates.
 It's a really good thing to be able to estimate how long it will take to implement something.
 Which is also true for many other task